Social class in the United States: Middle class

-Although income thresholds cannot be determined since social classes lack distinct boundaries and tend to overlap, sociologists and economists have put forward certain income figures they find indicative of middle class households.
-Sociologist Leonard Beeghley identifies a husband making roughly $57,000 and a wife making roughly $40,000 with a household income of roughly $97,000 as a typical middle-class family.

-Sociologists William Thompson and Joseph Hickey identify household incomes between $35,000 and $75,000 as typical for the lower middle and $100,000 or more as typical for the upper middle class.
-Though it needs to be noted that household income distribution neither reflects standard of living nor class status with complete accuracy.

 Traditional middle class

 Those households more or less at the center of society may be referred to as being part of the American middle or middle-middle class in vernacular language use.
 In the academic models featured in this article, however, the middle class does not constitute a strong majority of the population.
 Those in the middle of the socio-economic strata—the proverbial Average Joe—are commonly in the area where the working and lower middle class overlap.

 The most prominent academic models split the middle class into two sections.
 Yet, it remains common for the term middle class to be applied for anyone in between either extreme of the socio-economic strata.
 The middle class is then often sub-divided into an upper-middle, middle-middle, and lower-middle class.
 In colloquial descriptions of the class system the middle-middle class may be described as consisting of those in the middle of the social strata.

-Politicians and television personalities such as Lou Dobbs can be seen using the term middle class in this manner, especially when discussing the middle-class squeeze.
+Politicians and television personalities such as Lou Dobbs have used the term middle class in this manner, especially when discussing the middle-class squeeze.
 The wide discrepancy between the academic models and public opinions that lump highly educated professionals together in the same class with secretaries may lead to the conclusion that public opinion on the subject has become largely ambiguous.

 Lower middle class

 The lower middle class is, as the name implies, generally defined as those who occupy the lower portion of the middle class.
-People in this class commonly work in supporting occupations.
+People in this class commonly work in supporting occupations that are closely supervised but require significant training, such as tradespeople, sales agents, and semiprofessionals.